 Most people have experienced a time when they felt overwhelmed with work, personal issues, or maybe even had a huge fight with a significant other.
 These situations can lead to stress or worry, and almost everyone experiences this feeling at some point in their life.
 Anxiety is a normal emotion.
 It can affect an individual emotionally as well as physically, even causing serious health issues.

-While normal stress might cause an individual to be fearful of a dangerous object, animal, or situation; a person with an anxiety disorder would experience irrational fear and avoidance of an object or situation that poses little or no danger at all.
+While normal stress might cause an individual to be fearful of a dangerous object, animal, or situation; a person with anxiety would experience fear and avoidance of an object or situation that poses little or no danger at all.
 Anxiety disorders differ from the normal feelings of nervousness or worry and include excessive fear that is usually irrational.

+Types of Anxiety Disorders

 For an individual with an anxiety disorder, feelings of anxiety do not just go away and may get worse over time.
 The symptoms can interfere with daily activities such as work productivity, school, and relationships.

-Types of Anxiety Disorders

-There is not one specific anxiety definition that describes all the different ranges of the disorder.
 There are numerous categories of anxiety disorders, including generalized anxiety disorder, panic disorder, and various phobia-related disorders.
 Each type comes with its own unique fears and symptoms.

 Generalized Anxiety Disorder